stephan-buckmaster/polymorphic_plugin/README.markdown

 Look at polymorphic_plugin_test.rb file to see what's going on.

-## inside-module branch
+## outside-module branch

-This branch: 'inside-module' fails.
-The other branch: 'outside-module' passes.
+This branch: 'outside-module' passes.
+The other branch: 'inside-module' fails.